byui-cit-internship/VmProjectFrontend/README.md

 Everything is working properly.
 The CSS has been improve and now it's easier to read and navigate around.
 We still need to add the sign out buttons to create a better website.

 Things that need to be finish:
-- Work on the set up a template page.
-It needs to add the APIs.
+- Work on the canvas token tooltip in addClass.html
-- Connect the remainding APIs
-- Create a documentation of your progress
--
+- Error catching

 Git commands:
 git pull